eduiglesiash/angular-blueprint/docs/assets/architecture.md

 ### 4.5 Services configuration by token injection

-> Hope you can use or learn something form this open source work.
+> Hope you can use or learn something from this open source work.
+>
-> --Alberto Basalo
+> -- Alberto Basalo